simpleanalytics/docs/_docs/20_script/17_collect-on-amp.md

 AMP is a web component framework by Google that you can use to create websites.
 It's loading last because it's cached on the servers of Google.
 Learn more about [how it works](https://amp.dev/about/how-amp-works/).
 To collect page views via AMP you can use [our collect pixel without JavaScript](/without-javascript).

 We built this feature for websites that want to collect page views but don't want to require JavaScript.
-This is great for website that need to load fast.
+This is great for websites that need to load fast.
 AMP is such a framework where speed matters and having less JavaScript helps.

 You can embed the pixel via an image tag: